PHPJasper/phpjasper/README.md

 ##Questions?

-Drop me a line on Skype [leandro.bittencourt16]
-Drop me a line on Skype [danielrodrigueslima]
+Drop me a line on Skype [leandro.bittencourt16] or E-Mail [leandrocintrabitencourt@gmail.com] Drop me a line on Skype [danielrodrigueslima] or E-Mail [danielrodrigues-ti@hotmail.com] Drop me a line on E-Mail [jefferson.barreto@outlook.com]

 ##License